 Four – was it Quadrophonic?
 The sound of the seventies – Can you remember many years ago when we had the stereo LP and then along came to the CD.
-Then along came the amazing quadrophonic LP and what a revelation that was.
+Then along came the fantastic quadrophonic LP and what a revelation that was.
 Instead of two speakers, there were four speakers!

 Back in time